Written by Alex Simpson

 Workout Tips For The Over 40’s

 Whilst you may consider yourself the human equivalent of a fine wine – in that you get better with age, if you aren’t careful, rather than a vintage Italian red, the only wine you will resemble once you hit 40 will be a bargain basement carton from the value section of your local supermarket.
-Yes, they say that with age comes wisdom, and whilst that may indeed be the case, so too comes osteoporosis and high blood pressure.
-This is an exaggeration for some of you, but you must admit that health and fitness in your forties are nowhere near as easy as it was when you were in your twenties, or even your thirties for that matter.
+You must admit that health and fitness in your forties are nowhere near as easy as it was when you were in your twenties, or even your thirties for that matter.

 Just because working out and staying/getting in shape may be tougher, that doesn’t mean you shouldn’t bother.
 If you want to transform your body and get yourself into the best shape of your life, both physically and mentally, no matter how old you may be, it can be done.
 To help you along, here are a few workout and fitness tips for the over 40s out there reading this, so take a look and see what you can do to get yourself into the best shape of your life.

 Go on, be honest, how many of you youngsters reading this can honestly say that you warm up extensively before you begin a workout of any kind?
 Warming up at any age before training is extremely important, but if you’re over 40, it becomes more important than ever.
 As you grow older, you’ll find that your body is more susceptible to injury and that your muscle fibres may not be as strong as they once were.
 To help avoid injury and any form of discomfort, make sure you warm up extensively before you begin working out.
 Perform stretches, get the blood flowing and your core temperature up with slow cardio, and always begin with light sets before you jump into working sets.